cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/platform-in-depth-workstation.md

 {{<image src="img/docs/azimuth-images/Azimuth-webconsole-url-Page.jpg" caption="Platform in ready state" wrapper="col-3 mx-auto text-center">}}

-Additionlly when you hover the mouse over the Monitoring link you can either copy the link or click on the go-to service link to navigate to the Grafana monitoring page shown below.
+Additionally when you hover the mouse over the Monitoring link you can either copy the link or click on the go-to service link to navigate to the Grafana monitoring page shown below.

 {{<image src="img/docs/azimuth-images/Azimuth-monitoring-Page.jpg" caption="Monitoring" wrapper="col-12 mx-auto text-center">}}